learn-co-curriculum/phase-4-creating-a-rails-api/README.md

-We've spent a lot of time now focusing on the backend, and now's a great opportunity to see what we can actually do with all the power of a Rails API to support a frontend application as well!
+We've spent a lot of time now focusing on the backend, and now's a great opportunity to see what we can actually do with all the power of a Rails API to support a frontend application as well.

-Throughout this section, we'll be building a DVD shop!
+Throughout this section, we'll be building a DVD shop.
 We'll have a Rails API to support a React frontend application, and focusing on how that client-server communication process works, as well as some challenges involved in communicating between two separate applications.